-Garantia's earnings before tax amounted to EUR 13.8 (9.2) million.
-Earnings were positively influenced especially by the year-on-year increase in net return on investments.
+Garantia's earnings before tax amounted to EUR 13.6 (13.8) million.
+Earnings were positively influenced by the improved profitability of insurance operations and negatively influenced by lower net investment income than in the previous year.

 Risk and solvency management